gaultier/blog/subtle_bug_with_go_errgroup.md

 One last thing: passwords are (obviously, I hope) never stored in clear, and we instead store a hash using a [password hashing function](https://en.wikipedia.org/wiki/Bcrypt) specially designed to take up a lot of computational power to hinder brute-force attacks.
 Typically, that can take hundreds of milliseconds or even seconds (depending on the cost factor) for one hash.

 For performance, if we have to compute this hash, we try to do other things in parallel.
-To achieve this, we use an [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup), which has become pretty common place now in Go.
+To achieve this, we use an [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup), which has become pretty common place now in Go: it acts as a pool of concurrent tasks (like a wait group) but also takes care of cancelling all tasks whenever an error occurs.
+This is handy to avoid doing unecessary expensive computations.

 Here goes: